-The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations, including any representations that have been received.
-It has subsequently determined to grant planning permission in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework.
+- The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations.
+Negotiations in respect of matters of concern with the application (as originally submitted) have resulted in amendments to the proposal.
+As a result, the Local Planning Authority has been able to grant planning permission for an acceptable proposal, in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework. - If you have any queries regarding the archaeological interest of the site or the requirements of the conditions relating to archaeological work, please contact Blueschool House, Blueschool Street, Hereford HR1 2ZB (Tel: 01432 260470).